 4. Get into the festive spirit at Christmas markets

 There is nothing better than a Christmas market to put you into the festive spirit.
 They are extremely popular in Northern Europe and Denmark is no exception.
 In fact, you’ll find a lot of markets around the country.

 They are usually hosted between mid-November and Christmas, with some continuing on into the New Year.
 You’ll find stalls with traditional food, including the famous gløgg (mulled wine).
 Some also have rides, craft shops, artists performances, and more.

-Take in all the winter charm with a Christmas market in a castle at Egeskov.
+Take in all the winter charm with a visit to a Christmas market in a castle at Egeskov.
 You’ll find markets in Aalborg, the gateway to the north, as well as Aarhus and Odense.
-A lot of these smaller ones keep a traditional spirit to the event.
+A lot of these smaller ones have a lovely, traditional feel about them.

-And of course, Tivoli Gardens hosts a large one in Copenhagen.
+And of course, Tivoli Gardens hosts a large Christmas market in Copenhagen.

 - Children and adults alike will enjoy a family tour of Scandinavia

 5. Go ice skating with the whole family

 Another fun winter activity that children and adult alike will enjoy is ice skating.
 Hire some skates and glide along the frozen rinks.

 In Copenhagen alone there are 3 locations where you can go ice skating.
 You could pop along to Frederiksberg Runddel, found by the entrance to the Frederiksberg Garden.
 The ice rink here is free and a highlight of a winter getaway to the capital.